nspcc-dev/neofs-spec/20-api-v2/accounting.md

 __Response Body__ BalanceResponse.Body

 The amount of funds in GAS token for the `OwnerID`'s account requested.
-Balance is `Decimal` format to avoid precision issues with rounding.
+Balance is given in the `Decimal` format to avoid precision issues with rounding.

 | Field | Type | Description |
 | ----- | ---- | ----------- |